kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 An observation in |X| that has :math:`\text{SPE}_i = 0` is exactly on the plane and follows the model structure exactly; this is the smallest SPE value possible.
 For a given data set we have a distribution of SPE values.
 We can calculate a confidence limit below which we expect to find a certain fraction of the data, e.g. a 95% confidence limit.
 We won't go into how this limit is derived, suffice to say that most software packages will compute it and show it.

-The most convenient way to visualize these SPE values is as sequence plot, or a line plot, where the y-axis has a lower limit of 0.0, and the 95% and/or 99% SPE limit is also shown.
+The most convenient way to visualize these SPE values is as a sequence plot, or a line plot, where the :math:`y`-axis has a lower limit of 0.0, and the 95% and/or 99% SPE limit is also shown.
 Remember that we would expect 5 out of 100 points to naturally fall above the 95% limit.

 If we find an observation that has a large squared prediction error, i.e. the observation is far off the model plane, then we say this observation is *inconsistent with the model*.
 For example, if you have data from a chemical process, taken over several days, your first 300 observations show SPE values below the limit.
-Then on the 4th day you notice a persistent trend upwards in SPE values: this indicates that those observations are inconsistent with the model.
+Then on the 4th day you notice a persistent trend upwards in SPE values: this indicates that those observations are inconsistent with the model, indicating a problem with the process, as reflected in the data captured during that time.

 We would like to know why, specifically which variable(s) in |X|, are most related with this deviation off the model plane.
 As we did in the section on :ref:`interpreting scores <LVM_interpreting_scores>`, we can generate a contribution plot.